kernelsauce/turbo/doc/websocket.rst

 	the request is done by either raising error
 	(such as ``turbo.web.HTTPError``) or returning nil.

-	:param protocols: The protocol names recieved from client.
+	:param protocols: The protocol names received from client.
 	:type protocols: Table of protocol name strings.

 WebSocketClient class